jaykeeshow/Axios-App-/README.md

 **Technologies**
-React Create React App to write the app
+React Create React App to write the app,
 Axios for fetching purposes
-Material UI Bootstrap for UI
+Material UI Bootstrap for UI,

 **Setup**